AttifyOS/apktool/README.md

-# apktool
+# Apktool

-Apktool packaged for AttifyOS
+ A tool for reverse engineering Android apk files